Chris Wojcik ’96 has returned Harvard to the national stage in his six years as the Frisbie Family Head Coach for Harvard Men’s Lacrosse.

 In 2008, Wojcik was a featured speaker at the Intercollegiate Men’s Lacrosse Coaches Association convention in 2008 for developing offensive personnel and in 2009 for shooting.
 A member of the New Jersey Lacrosse Hall of Fame and the Westfield (N.J.)
 High School Athletics Hall of Fame, Wojcik graduated from Harvard with a bachelor’s degree in economics.
 He also earned a master’s of education in secondary education/social studies from Boston College in 2007.

-Wojcik and his wife, Kathryn, have two children, Jack and Clare.
+Wojcik and his wife, Kathryn, have three children, Jack, Clare and Emily.